graphql/graphql-scalars/scalars/template-string.md

-# This template is meant to be copied and modified

-# This template is meant for Scalars which are based on the built-in String Scalar
+# This template is meant to be copied and modified.
+This template is meant for Scalars which are based on the built-in String Scalar

 # Custom Scalar spec \<name\>